laasti/sessions/README.md

 ## Usage

-The package provides by default stores sessions to filesystem and persists sessions with cookies.
+The package by default stores sessions to filesystem and persists sessions with cookies.

 A middleware is responsible to insert the session in the request and to persist it in the response.